shanmukha13/vehiclenumberplate-detection/README.md

 ### Data

-The sample video used in the tutorial is available on Pexels: [Traffic flow in the highway](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/).
+The sample video used in this project is available on Pexels: [Traffic flow in the highway](https://www.pexels.com/video/traffic-flow-in-the-highway-2103099/).

 ## Quick start